ScilifelabDataCentre/Data-Tracker/docs/source/data_structure.md

 ## Order
-* Added automatically when e.g. order in order portal changes to {\tt accepted}
+* Added automatically when e.g. order in order portal changes to `accepted`
   - Import data from order portal
 * Can have any number of associated datasets